h4ndzdatm0ld/dev-knot-blog/dev-knot/content/posts/wp-migration/2022-06-13-migrating-to-hugo.md

 ## Summary

 I am very excited about having this new approach to blogging!
-I get to use VSCode to write my blogs in markdown and use all the plugins that I typically use in my normal day-to-day development, etc. Additionally, I love the ability to treat my blog as code from deploying the infra to releasing content through a CI/CD framework.
+I get to use VSCode to write my blogs in markdown and use all the plugins that I typically use in my normal day-to-day development, etc. Additionally, I love the ability to treat my blog as code from deploying the infra to releasing content through CI/CD.
 AWS Amplify has a lot of other great features, such as alerting, metrics, manual triggers, code reviews and a full back-end development environment.
 As for my previous blog-posts on this new site, they need a lot of love and updates to render properly.
 I may or may not take the time to do that.
 Hope you enjoyed :)